hpcloud/HPCloud-PHP/doc/introduction.md

 # Using the HPCloud PHP API

-This tutorial explains how you can use the PHP API to connect to your HP Cloud services and interact programmatically.
+This tutorial explains how you can use the PHP API to connect to your HP Helion OpenStack and HP Helion Public Cloud services and interact programmatically.

 ## Object Storage (Swift)

-One of the services that HP Cloud offers is called "Object Storage".
+One of the services offered is called "Object Storage".
 This service provides a useful means of storing objects (usually files) on a service that you control, but that is available to other services in your cloud (and optionally is availably publically).